CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab 1.md

    ```

 1. Add the following code to connect to the Azure Storage output container.
-Fill in the values for the storage account name and key.
+Fill in the values for the **storage account name and key value**.

    ```